How do the default incident and answer statuses work?

 Custom statuses allow you to classify answers into more specific statuses, while the status type specifies whether the answer is eligible to be viewed from the end-user pages.

 - Select Configuration > Application Appearance > Customizable Menus > Answer Statuses

 When working with answers, the system-defined answer statuses are:

 |Private: This is the default status for new answers manually created from the administrative pages.
 In addition, new answers default to the Everyone access level.
 The status type is private.
 Answers assigned to private cannot be viewed from the end-user pages, regardless of the access level and product and category visibility for the answer.

 |Proposed: Answers that are newly proposed from an incident (by clicking the Proposed button when editing or viewing an incident) have a Proposed status by default.
 This is a private status type.

 |Public: This is the default status that allows answers to be viewable to all end-users or to privileged access users.
 The status type is public.

 |Review: If the AR_DATE_ENABLE or AR_AUTO_ENABLE are set to yes, answers may automatically be updated and have their status changed to review.
 The AR_DATE_ENABLE setting allows you to set a specific review date for the answer, at which time the status changes to Review from whatever status it is set to.
 With AR_AUTO_ENABLE set to yes , the application automatically sets the answer's status to Review if the score of the answer is decreased over time (due to lack of use) to be zero.
 By default, the Review status is a private status type.

 Within your business processes, you must determine whether additional custom answer statuses are warranted and when answers should be assigned to which status.

-For additional information, refer to the 'Add or Edit Answer Statuses' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Add or Edit Answer Statuses' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.